Saturn C-3: Saturn INT-20

-On 7 October 1966, Boeing submitted a Final Report to the NASA Marshall Space Flight Center, "Studies of Improved Saturn V Vehicles and Intermediate Payload Vehicles".
+On 7 October 1966, Boeing submitted a Final Report "Studies of Improved Saturn V Vehicles and Intermediate Payload Vehicles" to the NASA Marshall Space Flight Center.
 That report outlined the Saturn INT-20, an intermediate two-stage launch vehicle with an S-IC first stage using three or four F-1 engines, and an S-IVB as the second stage with one J-2 engine.
 The vehicle's payload capacity for LEO would be 45,000 to 60,000 kg, comparable to the earlier Saturn C-3 design (1961).
 Boeing projected delivery and first flight in 1970, based on a decision by 1967.